A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Robust and Constrained MARL Framework for EV Rebalancing

 \paragraph{\textbf{Action}}The rebalancing action for vacant EVs is denoted as $a^i_v = \{ a^i_{v,j} \}_{j \in \text{Nebr}_i}$, the charging action for low-battery EVs as $a^i_l = \{ a^i_{l,j} \}_{j \in \text{Nebr}_i}$, where $a^i_{v,j}, a^i_{l,j} \in [0,1]$ is the percentage of currently vacant EVs and low-battery EVs to be assigned to region $j$ from region $i$, respectively.
 And $\text{Nebr}_i$ is the set consisting of region $i$ and its adjacent regions as defined by the given partition.
 Therefore $\sum_{j \in \text{Nebr}_i} a^i_{v,j} = 1$ and $\sum_{j \in \text{Nebr}_i} a^i_{l,j} = 1$ for all $i$.
 We denote $m^i_{v,j} = h( a^i_{v,j} v^i)$ the actual number of vacant EVs assigned from region $i$ to region $j$, $m^i_{l,j} = h( a^i_{l,j} l^i)$ the actual number of low-battery EVs in region $i$ assigned to region $j$.
 The function $h(\cdot)$ is used to ensure that the numbers remain as integers and the constraints $\sum_j m^i_{v,j} = v^i, \sum_j m^i_{l,j} = l^i$ hold for all $i$.

-\paragraph{\textbf{Transition Kernel Uncertainty Set}} We restrict the transition kernel $p$ to a $\delta$-contamination uncertainty set $P$ \cite{ ronchetti2009robust, nishimura2006axiomati, prasad2020learning}, in which the state transition could be arbitrarily perturbed by a small probability $\delta$.
+\paragraph{\textbf{Transition Kernel Uncertainty Set}} We restrict the transition kernel $p$ to a $\delta$-contamination uncertainty set $P$ \cite{wang2022policy_yue_iclr}, in which the state transition could be arbitrarily perturbed by a small probability $\delta$.
 Specifically, let $\tilde{p} = \{ \tilde{p}^a_s \mid s \in S, a \in A \}$ be the centroid transition kernel, from which training samples are generated.
 The $\delta$-contamination uncertainty set centered at $\tilde{p}$ is defined as $P := \bigotimes_{s \in S, a \in A}P^a_s$, where $P^a_s := \{ (1-\delta)\tilde{p}^a_s + \delta q \mid q \in \Delta(S) \}, s \in S, a \in A$.

-\paragraph{\textbf{Reward}} Since one of our goals is to minimize the rebalancing cost, we define the shared reward as the negative value of the total rebalancing cost after EVs execute the decisions: $r(s,a) \coloneqq -[ c_v(s,a) + \bar\alpha c_l(s,a)]$, where $\bar\alpha$ is a positive coefficient, and $c_v(s,a), c_l(s,a)$ are moving distances of all vacant and low-battery EVs under the joint state $s$ and action $a$, respectively.
+\paragraph{\textbf{Reward}} Since one of our goals is to minimize the rebalancing distance, we define the shared reward as the negative value of the total rebalancing distance after EVs execute the decisions: $r(s,a) \coloneqq -[ d_v(s,a) + \bar\alpha d_l(s,a)]$, where $\bar\alpha$ is a positive coefficient, and $d_v(s,a), d_l(s,a)$ are moving distances of all vacant and low-battery EVs under the joint state $s$ and action $a$, respectively.
 We then define the worst-case value function of a joint policy $\pi$ as the worst-case expected total discounted reward under joint policy $\pi$ over $P$: $v^\pi_r(s) = \min_{p \in P} \mathbb{E}_\pi\left[ \sum_{t=1}^\infty \gamma^{t-1}{r}_t | s_1 = s \right]$.
 The notation is the same as MARL without considering uncertainty.
-By maximizing the shared worst-case value function, region agents are cooperating for the same goal.
+By maximizing the value function, region agents are cooperating for the same goal.